PurdueMINDS/SPNN/README.md

 First number is source node id.
 Second number is target node id.
 Third number is the edge type.
 Since DBLP is a simple graph, subgraph type can be determined just based on node type.

-node_type.txt is the node type mapping.
+node_type.txt is the mapping from node id to node type.
 1 is author, 2 is topic, 3 is venue, 4 is paper.

 The means of the edges connnecting certain types of nodes.